RVEALR/heatmaps/README.md

 2. Create a new, blank project.
 3. Double-click the installer and follow instructions to install this plug-in.
 4. Open Window > Unity Analytics > Raw Data.
 5. In the Raw Data Inspector, select 'Generate Test Data'.
-Click the 'Process' button.
+Click the 'Generate' button.
 6. Open Window > Unity Analytics > Heatmapper.
 7. Open both the 'Data' and 'Render' subpanels.
 8. Click 'Process' to see a test heatmap.